Wyględów

+Wyględów (/pl/) is a neighbourhood, and the City Information System area, in Warsaw, Poland, within the Mokotów district.
+It is a residential area dominated by mid- and high-rise apartment buildings, with lesser presence of low-rise houses.
+The neighbourhood also includes the State Medical Institute of the Ministry of Interior and Administration which forms a hospital and research institution, the Fort M, decommissioned fortifications, now operating as recreational and retail space, and the Mausoleum Cemetery of the Soviet Soldiers, dedicated to soldiers who died in the Second World War.
+Wyględów forms a part of the western half of the district, known as the Upper Mokotów.

-The oldest known records of localities in the area of modern neighbourhood come from 16th century, referring to the settlement of Wyględowo-Kościesze.
+The oldest known records of localities in the area of modern neighbourhood come from the 16th century, referring to the settlement of Wyględowo-Kościesze.
 It was originally formed from two settlements, Wyględowo and Kościesze, with the latter being originally part of the nearby Rakowiec.
 In the late 19th century to the north the Imperial Russian Army has built the Fort M as part of the city fortifications.
 The area was incorporated into the city of Warsaw in 1916.
-In the late 1930s, around Fort M was built a neighbourhood of single-family detached homes.
-In the late 1960s and Earl 1970s, in the southeastern Wyględów was built a neighbourhood of multifamily residential apartment buildings.
-In the 2000s, to the south was built the gated community of Marina Mokotów, consisting of the modernist multifamily residential apartment buildings.
-Throughout 2000s and 2010s, in the northeastern portion of Wyględów was built a series of residential neighborhoods of modernist apartment buildings, collectively known as the Eko Park.
+In the late 1930s, a neighbourhood of detached houses was built around the Fort M. In 1950, the State Medical Institute of the Ministry of Interior and Administration was founded in Wyględów.
+In the late 1960s and early 1970s, a neighbourhood of apartment buildings was developed in southeastern Wyględów.
+In the 2000s and 2010s, several modernist housing estates of apartment buildings were developed in central and northern Wyględów.